-The District shall inform school personnel, service providers, advocates working with homeless families, parents, guardians and homeless children and youths of the duties of the liaison.
+The District shall inform school personnel, service providers, advocates working with homeless families, parents, guardians and homeless children and unaccompanied youths of the duties of the liaison.

+All concerns regarding the education of homeless children and unaccompanied youth shall be referred to the District liaison.
+If a complaint arises regarding services or placement of homeless children and unaccompanied youth, the dispute resolution procedures as set forth in 704 KAR 7:090 shall apply.

 Disputes over eligibility, school selection, or enrollment are to be appealed to the Kentucky Department of Education using the Dispute Resolution for Homeless form located at the link below:

-http://education.ky.gov/federal/progs/txc/Documents/Homeless_Dispute_Resolution_Form.docx
+https://education.ky.gov/federal/progs/txc/Documents/Homeless%20Dispute%20Resolution%20Form.pdf

+The liaison shall provide a copy of the referenced form to the complainant.

-The District shall provide services for homeless children and youths with disabilities as required by law.
+The District shall provide services for homeless children and unaccompanied youths with disabilities as required by law.

 Children in Foster Care